openssl/openssl/doc/designs/quic-design/quic-api.md

 application knows when a new connection has arrived, i.e. OpenSSL cannot detect this automatically.

+New connections are initiated via the `SSL_connect()` function call.
+For QUIC it is preferred to use the new `SSL_connect_ex()` function instead which can additionally specify the destination hostname and its address.
+The address is required if the underlying socket is "unconnected".

 New streams can be initiated by calling `SSL_new_stream()` and passing an existing `SSL` object for some other stream from the same connection.
 Subsequently, `SSL_connect()` will need to be called on the new `SSL` object.
 This could be made